Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Get-AzStreamAnalyticsDefaultFunctionDefinition.md

 ## SYNTAX

 ```
-Get-AzureRmStreamAnalyticsDefaultFunctionDefinition [-JobName] <String> [-Name] <String> [-File] <String>
+Get-AzStreamAnalyticsDefaultFunctionDefinition [-JobName] <String> [-Name] <String> [-File] <String>
  [-ResourceGroupName] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsDefaultFunctionDefinition** cmdlet gets the default definition of a function in Azure Stream Analytics.
+The **Get-AzStreamAnalyticsDefaultFunctionDefinition** cmdlet gets the default definition of a function in Azure Stream Analytics.
-You can use the default definition and the New-AzureRmStreamAnalyticsFunction cmdlet to create a function.
+You can use the default definition and the New-AzStreamAnalyticsFunction cmdlet to create a function.
 You can modify the default definition before you create a function.

 ## EXAMPLES

 ### Example 1: Get the default definition of a Stream Analytics function
 ```
-PS C:\>Get-AzureRmStreamAnalyticsDefaultFunctionDefinition -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22" -File "C:\RetrieveDefaultDefinitionRequest.json" -Name "ScoreTweet"
+PS C:\>Get-AzStreamAnalyticsDefaultFunctionDefinition -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamJob22" -File "C:\RetrieveDefaultDefinitionRequest.json" -Name "ScoreTweet"
 ```

 This command gets the default definition of the function named ScoreTweet by using the parameters specified in the RetrieveDefaultDefinitionRequest.json file.